ryanmcnally93/little-strings/README.md

 - The colours were chosen using <a href="https://coolors.co/" target="_blank">Coolors.</a>

-- The contarst was then checked using this contrast checker <a href="https://webaim.org/resources/contrastchecker/" target="_blank">Webaim</a>
+- The contrast was then checked using this contrast checker <a href="https://webaim.org/resources/contrastchecker/" target="_blank">Webaim</a>

 - I changed the format of my images from jpg, png and jpeg to webp using <a href="https://ezgif.com/png-to-webp" target="_blank">ezgif.</a>